rstormsf/cindicator_tokensale/audit/README.md

 the `totalSupply()` in history.
 One side effect of this snapshot feature is that regular transfer operations consume a little more gas in transaction fees when compared to non-*MiniMeToken* token contracts.

+The *MiniMeToken* does not use *SafeMath* but has the checks to handle unsigned integer math overflows and underflows.

 This *MiniMeToken* token contract generally has a few features that will reduce the trustlessness of this token contract such as: